TrainWeb.org Facebook Page

 Map: PG 7 G 10 Topographic Maps

 The former MARC Berwyn station has been reduced to just a walkway thanks to the addition of a DC Metro stop (Green Line) not far away.
 One segment of the walkway was accidentally destroyed during the 2015/2016 addition of a third track for Metro.
-Berwyn Road's grade crossing closed around 1990.
+Berwyn Road's grade crossing closed in 1942 when the Branchville (now Greenbelt) Road bridge opened.

-In the distance, an approaching Metro train, headlights shining brightly, has just passed under Greenbelt Road.
+An approaching Metro train, distant headlights shining brightly, has just passed under Greenbelt Road.

 Straightaway